thoughtram/blog/_posts/2015-05-18-dependency-injection-in-angular-2.md

 This is super powerful, because this allows us not only to prevent name collisions, we can also create a type as interface and bind it to a concrete implementation.
 In addition to that, we can swap out the actual dependency for a token in a single place without touching any other code.

-Angular 2's DI introduces a couple of other provider recipes which we explore in the next section.
+Angular's DI introduces a couple of other provider recipes which we explore in the next section.

 ## Other provider configurations

 Sometimes, we don't want to get an instance of a class, but rather just a single value of something or a factory function where more configuration is needed.
-That's why the provider mechanism of Angular 2's DI comes with more than just one recipe.
+That's why the provider mechanism of Angular's DI comes with more than just one recipe.
 Lets take a quick look at them.

 **Providing values**